univention/univention-portal/doc/concepts/notifications.sebastian.md

 - When a user logs in, the last n notifications from history must be populated
 - Announcements must come in different styles per severity
   - Severity can be info, alert, emergency
+- Announcement validity
+  - Announcements can become relevant/visible at a certain time
+  - Announcements can expire/will be removed at a certain time
+  - Validity must consider the timezone in that ... (to be further specified if this is really relevant)
-- an event must be visible for a certain time until it hides in the event tray
+- An event must be visible for a certain time until it hides in the event tray
 - Delivery of notifications must be filtered by access control lists derived from LDAP group memberships
 - Notifications must not be accessible by unauthorized users
+- Notifications will be visible on any client, the user is logged in with
+  - Visual representation might need to be adapted to the clients visual capabilities
+- Notifications must have the necessary attributes for beeing uttered by the screen reader

 ## High Level Architecture